Where to Dispose of Needles & Syringes

 If you are a private home owner, business owner or landlord, Counterpoint Needle & Syringe Program can provide you:

 - Onsite training for safe handling and disposal of needles.

 - One-time supply of sharps containers and needle disposal.

 - Contact information for a biomedical waste disposal company

 What should I do with my own needles?

 People with Diabetes should contact participating pharmacies about their needle disposal programs.

-People who access our services can drop off used needles and syringes at the Counterpoint Needle & Syringe Program, which operates at the following locations:
+People who access our services can drop off used needles and syringes at the Counterpoint Needle & Syringe Program.

 Regional HIV/AIDS Connection